How to prepare for a business sale

 The reason why you want to sell your company is where it really starts.
 Once you know this, it is much easier to determine what the most suitable type of buyer will be.
-If you don’t want to run the company anymore you will need to look for a buyer that brings management.
-This means that buyers with a limited infrastructure and no local management will not be suitable.
-If an advisor knows this, he or she knows which buyers not to invite to the process of a business sale.
+If you do not want to run the company anymore you will need to look for a buyer that brings management.
+This means that buyers with limited infrastructure and no local management will not be suitable.
+If an adviser knows this, he or she knows which buyers not to invite to the process of a business sale.
 Selling your business is not done quickly.
-Visit the process of selling a business and find a download of the timeframe of the whole exercise.
+Visit the process of selling a business and find a download of the timeframe of the whole procedure.

 The options in strategic business sales are various.
 Below we give some examples of possible choices to make.

 Some of the alternatives you need to consider are the following: